arcos26/wsh_marc2003/README.md

 After installing, make sure **Safe mode** is disabled.
 (File>Preferences>Tools>WSH Panel Mod)

-Download the zip file from the link just to the right.
-Extract folder contents in to your foobar2000 profile folder, usually located at **%appdata%\foobar2000**.
+Download the latest zip from here: https://github.com/19379/wsh_marc2003/releases

+Extract the **wsh_marc2003** folder in to your foobar2000 profile folder, usually located at **%appdata%\foobar2000**.
 If using portable mode then the folder should go inside the main foobar2000 folder.
-Rename the folder so it's named **wsh_marc2003**

 Add a WSH panel to your layout.
 Check your UI documentation for how to do this.
 Right click the panel>**Configure** and replace the editor contents with the text of any sample you'd like to try from the **wsh_marc2003\samples** folder.